 - Platform: What tools do they offer in their platform?
 Do they have advanced charting, scanners, or other tools that would be helpful?

 - Educational Tools: Do they offer free online education or a paper trading account?

 Once you’ve opened and funded your account, it’s time to start trading.

 How you do this will be based on your trading style and strategy, but it will begin with researching stocks and creating a watchlist.
 Looking at the news, SEC filings, or using Screeners and Scanners is a great place to start.
-When you’re a beginner, you’ll want to start out slow and only use the money you can afford to lose.
 A common recommendation is “trade what you know.”
 For example, if you work in the tech industry, maybe you focus on trading tech stocks.